witty-works/browser-extension/README.md

 You can several options:

-- `yarn run build:chrome` to build chrome extension
+- `npm run build:chrome` to build chrome extension
-- `yarn run build:firefox` to build firefox addon
+- `npm run build:firefox` to build firefox addon
-- `yarn run build:opera` to build opera extension
+- `npm run build:opera` to build opera extension
-- `yarn run build` builds and packs extensions all at once to `extension/BROWSER` directory respectively.
+- `npm run build` builds and packs extensions all at once to `extension/BROWSER` directory respectively.

 **Note:** By default the `manifest.json` is set with version `0.0.0`.
 The webpack loader will update the version in the build with that of the `package.json` version.
 In order to release a new version, update version in `package.json` and run script.